Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 **What God can hurt thee, Faustus?
 Thou art safe.**\
 **Cast no more doubts--come, Mephistophilis**\.

-Said by: Faustus\
-Scene 5\
-After Faustus doubts to leave black magic.

-Faustus are convinced by Evil Angel, leaving his spirit and turning to his physical desires, wanting to rule over Emden city, and having Mephistophilis in his side he is safe from any god's harm.
+These lines are said by Faustus, after Faustus had an inner conflict to leave black magic, Faustus is convinced by Evil Angel to stay in necromancy, leaving his spirit and turning to his physical desires, wanting to rule over Emden city, and having Mephistophilis in his side he is safe from any god's harm.

 **Quote 9/ Then, Faustus stab thine arm courageously**\
 **And bind thy soul, that at some certain day**\
 **Great Lucifer may claim it as his own**\
 **And then be thou as great as Lucifer**\.

-Said By: Mephistophilis\
-Scene 5\
-After Faustus agrees to give his soul to Lucifer.

-Mephistophilis tells Faustus that in order to gain Lucifer's powers he has to give his soul to Lucifer, and sign using blood, that he will get from stabbing his arm.
+These lines are said by Mephistophilis, after Faustus agrees to give his soul to Lucifer, Mephistophilis tells Faustus that in order to gain Lucifer's powers he has to give his soul to Lucifer, and sign a contract  using his blood that he will get from stabbing his arm.